Glimesh/api-docs/content/docs/api/API Explorer.md

 ![Auth headers](https://i.imgur.com/LlD0k1V.png)

 The purple boxes are the variables from earlier.
-Press ctrl+space to view all variables and select the proper variables.
+Press ctrl+space while in the text field to view all variables and select the proper variables.
 To verify that the request is valid send the request.
 You should receive an access token from the response.
 If you don't receive one make sure all the values are correct.

 > Note that I have 5 headers, you will not have that many for this request.
 The default Insomnia headers will suffice.